mstksg/inCode/copy/entries/dependent-haskell-1.md

 our logic)

 Let's write a `Weights` type that tells you the size of its output and the input it expects.
-Let's have, say, a `Weights 10 5` be a set of weights that takes you from a layer of 10 nodes to a layer of 5 nodes.  `w :: Weights 4 6` would take you from a layer of 4 nodes to a layer of 6 nodes:
+Let's have, say, a `Weights 10 5` (with numeric literals, representing *types* of kind `Nat`) be a set of weights that takes you from a layer of 10 nodes to a layer of 5 nodes.  `w :: Weights 4 6` would take you from a layer of 4 nodes to a layer of 6 nodes:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped.hs "data Weights"